 Pears are a healthy choice for Americans!

-According to the 2010 Dietary Guidelines for Americans (DGA), Americans should make half the plate fruits and vegetables at every meal to help reduce risk for chronic diseases.
-Based on scientific research, the DGA provide recommendations that promote health and reduce risk for chronic diseases such as cardiovascular disease, type 2 diabetes, hypertension, osteoporosis, and certain cancers.
+According to the 2010 Dietary Guidelines for Americans (DGA), Americans should make half the plate fruits and vegetables at every meal to help reduce risk for chronic diseases such as cardiovascular disease, type 2 diabetes, hypertension, osteoporosis, and certain cancers.

 Recommendations from the DGA include: